-The question then turned to how the Estates General would be formed and what voting procedures it should adopt.
-Traditionally the Estates General had met as three separate estates.
+The question then turned to how the Estates-General would be formed and what voting procedures it should adopt.
+Traditionally, the assembly had met as three separate estates.
 The First Estate (clergy) and Second Estate (nobility) both assembled in full regalia, seated to the right and left of the king, while the Third Estate (commoners) dressed in black and were seated at the rear.
-Voting at the Estates General was conducted by order – that is, each of the Three Estates deliberated on matters separately and cast one vote in unison.
+Voting at the Estates-General was conducted by order – that is, each of the Three Estates deliberated on matters separately and cast one vote in unison.
 This electoral procedure meant the Third Estate, which represented around 97 per cent of the people, was regularly outvoted by the First and Second Estates, which represented the remaining three per cent.
-These procedures and precedents dated back to the previous Estates General in 1614, however, so it was unclear what might happen in 1789.
+These procedures and precedents dated back to the previous Estates-General in 1614, however, so it was unclear what might happen in 1789.

-The question was partly answered in September 1788 when the Paris parlement, now recalled by the king, issued the edicts summoning the Estates General.
-According to these edicts the Estates General was to adopt its 1614 form and procedures, with the Three Estates meeting separately and voting by order.
-This decision triggered outrage among the bourgeoisie and in the pages of newspapers.
-The parlements, previously hailed as defenders of liberty and the people, were now condemned as servants of aristocratic self interest.
+The question was partly answered in September 1788 when the Paris parlement, now recalled by the king, issued the edicts summoning the Estates-General.
+According to these edicts, the Estates-General was to adopt its 1614 form and procedures, with the Three Estates meeting separately and voting by order.
+This triggered outrage among the bourgeoisie and in the pages of newspapers.
+The parlements, previously hailed as defenders of liberty and the people, were now condemned as servants of aristocratic self-interest.
 This gave rise to two slogans: “voting by head” (a call for votes to be decided by the ballots of individual deputies) and “doubling the Third” (a demand that representation for the Third Estate be increased twofold).
 In November 1788 the king, acting on the advice of Jacques Necker, recalled the Assembly of Notables to examine the issue.
-The Notables simply confirmed the ruling of the parlements, insisting on the procedures of 1614.
+The Notables only confirmed the ruling of the parlements, insisting on the procedures of 1614.
 On December 27th the king, by way of compromise, agreed to double the number of seats for deputies from the Third Estate.
 The question of voting, however, was left unresolved.
 This was significant because no matter how many deputies were elected to represent the Third Estate, its voting power remained unchanged.

 Henry Heller, historian

-As might be assumed, this lengthy and indirect process was designed to keep radical voices in the Third Estate at arm’s length from the Estates General.
-Deputies to the Estates General also needed to be wealthy enough to pay their own way to Versailles and remain there for several weeks.
+As might be assumed, this lengthy and indirect process was designed to keep radical voices in the Third Estate at arm’s length from decision-making.
+In addition, deputies to the Estates-General needed to be wealthy enough to pay their own way to Versailles and remain there for several weeks.
 These factors shaped the composition of the Third Estate deputies, who were more representative of the bourgeoisie than the working classes.
 Of the 610 Third Estate deputies, almost half held some kind of venal office.
-Two thirds were qualified in the law and about half that number were practising lawyers.
+Two-thirds were qualified in the law – and about half that number were practising lawyers.
 Only about 80 deputies were involved in trade or industry, most as business owners or managers.
 No peasants or salaried artisans sat as deputies.
 The composition of the First and Second Estate representatives also revealed certain trends.
-Ordinary priests and clergymen had dominated elections for the First Estate; as a result of this 208 of the 296 First Estate deputies were parish priests, while only 47 were bishops.
+Ordinary priests and clergymen dominated elections for the First Estate; as a result of this, 208 of the 296 First Estate deputies were parish priests while only 47 were bishops.
 Seventy per cent of the Second Estate’s 282 delegates were military officers, serving or retired, while most of the remainder were landed aristocrats.

-3. Elections for Estates General deputies were carried out by bailliage assemblies.
-These were straightforward for the First and Second Estates, however the Third Estate elections involved several stages.
+4. Elections for Estates-General deputies were carried out by bailliage assemblies.
+These were straightforward for the First and Second Estates, however, the Third Estate elections involved several stages.